Three Town Place

 Paper HEAP (Home Energy Assistance Program) application packets available at the Clarence Library from the Erie County Department of Social Services..
 Call 716-741-2650 to reserve a packet (while supplies last).

 DONATIONS UPDATE: Material donations in limited quantities of no more than 20 items at a time are now being accepted.
 Materials must be in good physical condition.
 For the health and safety of patrons and staff all donations are quarantined for 48 hours before being handled.

 TAX FORM UPDATE: New York State forms and IRS tax forms and instructions are available in our lobby.

 Do you shop through Amazon?
 You can help support the Clarence Public Library through AmazonSmile!

 STEM Kits are available to check out from the Clarence Public Library!
 The STEM Kit Circulation Guidelines and Agreement are linked below.
 Please call the library at 741-2650 with any questions!

-D&D GameSpace Online: New and experienced D&D players alike are welcome.
+D&D GAMESPACE ON DISCORD: New and experienced D&D players alike are welcome.
 For adults and young adults ages 13 and up.
-Alternate Thursdays from 4:00 to 6:00 pm on the Discord platform.
-Email email@example.com addressed to our librarian Jeremy for further information.
-Jeremy will send a link to the Discord group.
-You must sign-up for an account to access the group.
-To access all the available features Discord should be downloaded.
+On Thursdays from 4:00 to 6:00 pm.
+Meetings are held on the online platform Discord.
+Email firstname.lastname@example.org addressed to our librarian Jeremy for further information.
+Jeremy will send a link to the group.

 - Clarence Public Library Annual Report - 2015